agrawalpro/SQL-Project-Car-Dekho/README.md

 # SQL-Project-Car-Dekho
-We have date of almost 7500 cars and on the basis on that we have to resolve the query of client and get output so client can take his future decisions.
+We have data of almost 7500 cars,
+Using SQL to get the outcome.